Bachelor of Design in Architecture

 - successfully complete 144 credit points.
 102 of these are made up of core units of study as described in Table A

-- successfully complete at least 12 credit points from the faculty electives as described in Table A.
+- successfully complete at least 12 credit points from the school electives as described in Table A.

 - not complete more than 30 credit points from units of study offered by other faculties and

-- successfully complete the remainder elective units of study from those listed in Table A
+- successfully complete the remaining elective units of study from those listed in Table A

 Progression in the Bachelor of Design in Architecture

 Students must pass ALL core units of study to complete the Bachelor of Design in Architecture degree.
-In order to manage this, the faculty has created a series of thresholds through which students must pass in order to progress to the next stage.
+To manage this, the school has created a series of thresholds through which students must pass before progressing to the next stage.

-Architectural History and Theory, Communications, Technologies and Art Workshops
+Architectural History and Theory, Technologies and Art Workshops

-Architectural History and Theory, Communications, Technologies and Art Workshop units of study are also core to the degree.
-There are a number of units of study in each of these subject areas, which must be taken in sequence.
-For example it is necessary to complete Architectural History/Theory 1 before undertaking Architectural History/Theory 2.
+Architectural History and Theory, Technologies and Art Workshop units of study are also core to the degree.
+There are a number of units of study in each of these subject areas that must be taken in sequence.
+For example it is necessary to complete Architectural Technologies 1 before undertaking Architectural Technologies 2.
 If a student fails a unit of study in a particular subject area they must attempt it again in a subsequent year, but will be permitted to advance to the next year of the degree in subject areas for which they have passed all prerequisites.

 Master of Architecture prerequisite unit of study